 Satisfactory settlement of accounts must be made before a grade report or transcript of credits will be issued and before a student may register for subsequent terms.
-Students with past due accounts may be excluded from campus activities including but not limited to participating on athletic teams, Universitysponsored travel, and other University-sponsored activities.
+Students with past due accounts may be excluded from campus activities including but not limited to participating on athletic teams and University-sponsored travel and other activities.
 Non-payment of charges may also affect the student's eligibility to use campus resources including but not limited to room, board, and access to campus technology.